tahsinmurtaj16/ClassScheduling/README.md

 ## What to Submit

 1. Create a github account.
-Clone a copy of this repository.
-Refer to how to clone, https://docs.github.com/en/enterprise/2.13/user/articles/cloning-a-repository
+Fork a copy of this repository.
+Refer to how to fork, https://docs.github.com/en/github/getting-started-with-github/fork-a-repo
-2. Download the code in your repository.
+2. AFter the fork, download your own fork repository.
 3. Upload your codes into your own repository.
 Make sure to include your modified version of  FCFS algorithm, 2nd algorithm to use as comparison, 3rd algorithm to use as comparison and the analysis.md file.
 3. Go into Google classroom, and submit a link to your github repository.